 The average age of people with multiple myeloma is about 65.
 Although its cause is not certain, the increased occurrence of multiple myeloma among close relatives indicates that heredity plays a role.
 Exposure to radiation is thought to be a possible cause, as is exposure to benzene and other solvents.

-Normally, plasma cells make up less than 1% of the cells in the bone marrow.
+Normally, plasma cells B cells One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more make up less than 1% of the cells in the bone marrow.
 In multiple myeloma, typically the majority of bone marrow elements are cancerous plasma cells.
-The overabundance of these cancerous plasma cells in the bone marrow leads to the increased production of proteins that suppress the development of other normal bone marrow elements, including white blood cells, red blood cells, and platelets (cell-like particles that help the body form blood clots).
-In addition, the abnormal plasma cells almost always produce a large amount of a single type of antibody accompanied by a markedly reduced amount of all other types of normal antibodies.
+The overabundance of these cancerous plasma cells in the bone marrow leads to the increased production of proteins that suppress the development of other normal bone marrow elements, including white blood cells White Blood Cells The main components of blood include Plasma Red blood cells White blood cells Platelets read more , red blood cells Red Blood Cells The main components of blood include Plasma Red blood cells White blood cells Platelets read more , and platelets Platelets The main components of blood include Plasma Red blood cells White blood cells Platelets read more (cell-like particles that help the body form blood clots).
+In addition to producing a large amount of monoclonal antibody, the production of normal, defensive antibodies is markedly reduced.

 Often, collections of cancerous plasma cells develop into tumors within bones.
 The cancerous cells also secrete substances that cause loss of bone, most commonly in the pelvic bones, spine, ribs, and skull.
 Infrequently, these tumors develop in areas other than bone, particularly in the lungs, liver, and kidneys.